mjames-upc/awips-docs/docs/devguide/regular-expressions.md

 subtitle: EDEX Admin
 ---

-AWIPS II uses regular expressions for data filtering at two steps in the ingest process:
+AWIPS uses regular expressions for data filtering at two steps in the ingest process:

 1. the [LDM](system-architecture.html#ldm) uses regular expressions to determine which data to write to **/awips2/data_store**/.